Why are Residential Property Tax Rates Regressive?

 Date Written: November 12, 2020

 Among single-family homes that enjoy the same set of property tax-funded amenities and pay the same statutory property tax rate, owners of cheap houses pay almost 50% higher effective tax rates than owners of expensive houses.
 This pattern appears throughout the United States and is caused by systematic assessment regressivity -- cheap houses are over-assessed relative to expensive houses.
-Fourteen percent of the observed regressivity can be explained by tax assessors' flawed valuation methods that ignore variation in priced house and neighborhood characteristics.
-Infrequent reappraisal can explain less than 10% of the regressivity.
-Data from Cook County suggests that heterogeneous appeals behaviors and outcomes do not contribute.
-Taken at face value, correcting assessment regressivity would increase poor homeowners' net worth by almost 15%.
+I use an instrumental variable approach to show that a large portion of this pattern can be attributed to measurement error in sale prices.
+Sixty percent of the remaining regressivity can be explained by tax assessors' flawed valuation methods that ignore variation in priced house and neighborhood characteristics and 40% by infrequent reappraisal.
+A simple valuation method can alleviate assessment regressivity and increase poor homeowners' net worth by more than 10%.

 Keywords: Property Tax, Assessment Regressivity, Wealth Inequality